A Comprehensive Guide To Florida EV Incentives, Tax Credits & Rebates

 EV drivers can apply for a High Occupancy Vehicle (HOV) tag to save time and access added convenience while driving.
 The Florida Department of Highway Safety and Motor Vehicles allows Inherently Low Emission Vehicles (ILEV) and Hybrid vehicles to drive in a HOV lane at any time regardless of passenger occupancy.
 The vehicle must display a Florida Division of Motor Vehicles issued decal, which must be renewed annually.
 Special fees may apply.
 For more information, see the Florida Department of Highway Safety and Motor Vehicles HOV Decal website.

-Florida EV Charger Rebates
+Florida EV Charger Rebates and Tax Credits

-In addition to the above incentives that are offered for purchasing an electric car, Florida residents can also claim rebates for purchasing and installing Level 2 EV chargers, ranging from as little to $100 to up to $300.
-Scroll down to view more details for specific utility providers in FL.
+In addition to the above incentives that are offered for purchasing an electric car, Florida residents can also claim incentives for purchasing and installing Level 2 EV chargers, ranging from as little to $100 to up to $300.

 florida ev incentives, charging rebates qmerit infographic